valar/cli/README.md

 valar domains link [--insecure] [domain] ([service])
 ```

+> [!CAUTION]
-If `--insecure` is enabled, the default HTTP-to-HTTPS redirection handler will be disabled and any plaintext HTTP requests will be forwarded to your service.
+> If `--insecure` is enabled, the default HTTP-to-HTTPS redirection handler will be disabled and any plaintext HTTP requests will be forwarded to your service.

 #### Unlink a domain from a service